syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

 ## Excel with comments (notes) to PDF

 XlsIO allows you to convert a workbook or a worksheet with comments (notes) to PDF documents.
 By default, comments (notes) will not get converted.
 To convert the comments in worksheets of an Excel workbook, it is a must to set the print options.
-XlsIO supports to convert the comments (notes) to PDF with the options in `ExcelPrintLocation` enumeration.
-The options are:
+XlsIO supports to convert Excel documents with comments (notes) to PDF with the options in `ExcelPrintLocation` enumeration.
+This option helps to convert,

-* Convert comments as displayed in place
+* comments as displayed in place,
-* Convert comments at the end of the sheet
+* comments at the end of the sheet, and
-* Convert without comments
+* without comments.

 ### Convert comments as displayed in place
 Comments (notes) will be rendered in the output PDF document as displayed in the Excel file, if the **PrintInPlace** option is selected.